 Get moving!
 Set a goal to exercise at least half an hour for 5 days a week.
 But it does not mean you burden yourself with an activity you don’t like.
 Pick a workout that you like.
 For instance, you can go for brisk walking, cycling, or even dancing.
 Engaging in regular physical can improve the function of your heart and improves the elasticity of your blood vessels thereby improving blood flow.

 Did you know that even stress can temporarily cause your blood pressure to rise?
 If you have a stressful life, your pressure can be up for a longer period.
 Therefore, you must find ways to relieve that stress.
 Deep breathing, meditation or yoga have proven to be helpful in relieving stress.
 They can calm you down instantly.
 If these are not your cup of tea, you can go for any activity (painting, gardening, writing or reading) that helps you soothe your nerves

 If you follow the above-mentioned steps religiously, you can definitely take control of your high blood pressure.
 However, do monitor your blood pressure. from time to time.
-Also, visiting your doctor once a month is a must.
+Also, consulting your doctor once a month is a must.